ramantehlan/blog/content/post/2020/gsoc/progress-report-1.md

 # Workflow

 <p style="text-align: justify;">
-I am working a different repository, before moving the code to nteract-play.
+I am working on a different repository, before moving the code to nteract-play.
 Now you must be wondering why, so let’s just kill the suspense already because I am working on it to eventually make it a part of <a href="https://nteract.io/applications">nteract ecosystem</a>.
 It will not only lead to individual success, instead, but it shall also influence both the projects and push forward towards success.
 </p>

 <p style="text-align: justify;">